ooddle

 Your brain is busiest when you think you're doing nothing.

 You sit down, close your laptop, and let your mind drift.
-You think you're resting.
+You think you are resting.
 Inside your skull, a specific network of brain regions has just lit up like a switchboard.
 Welcome to the default mode network, the most active part of the brain when you are not focused on a task.
+For decades, neuroscientists assumed that a mind at rest was a quiet brain.
+Imaging studies told a different story.
+The brain at rest is not idle.
+It is working on you.

-The default mode network shapes how we daydream, plan our future, replay arguments, and build our sense of self.
-When it works well, we get creative insight and emotional integration.
+The default mode network shapes how we daydream, plan our future, replay arguments, and build a sense of self.
+When it works well, we get creative insight, emotional integration, and a steady internal narrative.
 When it runs hot, we get rumination, anxiety, and a stuck loop of unproductive self-talk.
-At ooddle, we treat this network as a key target for the Mind pillar, because changing your relationship with it changes your day.
+At ooddle, we treat this network as a key target for the Mind pillar, because changing your relationship with it changes the texture of your day.

 What the Default Mode Network Actually Is